-It goes without saying that to effectively solve problems between individuals, teams, or even entire departments, a technical artist needs to be able to effectively communicate with people from a range of different backgrounds.
+It goes without saying that to solve highly technical problems between individuals, teams, or even entire departments, a technical artist needs to be able to effectively communicate with people from a range of different backgrounds.
 This requires a creative problem-solving streak, a compassionate willingness to understand, and a lot of patience.

 A technical artist often does their best work under pressure, where accurate communication is even more critical.
 Being able to tailor an explanation to the right audience is one of a technical artist’s most valuable skills.
-For example they’ll need to translate requests from the artists to the engineering team, and often come back to explain how and why a specific implementation of their idea isn’t going to work they way they expect – all the while making sure the art directors and producers above them are satisfied that positive progress is being made.
+For example they’ll need to translate requests from the artists to the engineering team, and often come back to explain how and why a specific implementation of their idea isn’t going to work they way they expect, all the while making sure the art directors and producers above them are satisfied that positive progress is being made.

 There is a lot of power in this position.
-Technical artists will often be directly responsible for making sure an entire team understands a situation, and has a lot of influence over the direction and level of cooperation they undertake.
+Technical artists will often be directly responsible for making sure an entire team understands a situation, and has a lot of influence over the direction and level of cooperation they receive.